HoraDomu/Vypl/README.md

 </div>

 ---
+Python REPL with actual Vim modal editing.
+Not a plugin, not a wrapper just works in the terminal.

 Ever wanted a Python REPL with Vim modal editing.
 Syntax highlighting, autocomplete, macros, registers, text objects the whole shebang?
 Here ya go.

 ## Install